saberdog2005/sisterfoh/README.md

 Dependencies

 jQuery (3.7.1): DOM manipulation and event handling (loaded from cdnjs.cloudflare.com).
 XLSX (0.18.5): Excel file generation (loaded from cdnjs.cloudflare.com, with a fallback to cdn.jsdelivr.net).
 Google APIs: Google Sheets integration (loaded from apis.google.com).
 IndexedDB: Local storage of transactions and logs (browser-native).

 Development Notes

    CSS: Employs custom variables (--primary, --success, --danger, --spacing) for a responsive, modern design.
    JavaScript: Uses classes (DatabaseManager, StateManager, Transaction) for state management and IndexedDB storage.
    Error Handling: Provides user-friendly error messages via showError for network issues, API failures, or invalid inputs.
     Browser Compatibility: Targets modern browsers with fallback mechanisms for script loading (e.g., jQuery, XLSX).

 Troubleshooting

    Google API Errors: For "Invalid cookiePolicy" or CORS issues, ensure the app runs on a web server (not file://) and Google Cloud credentials are correctly configured.
    Script Loading Issues: Verify your internet connection if jQuery, XLSX, or Google APIs fail to load.
 Use the browser console (F12) to debug.
    Local Storage: Confirm your browser supports IndexedDB (most modern browsers do).
 Clear browser data if problems persist.

 Contributing
 This project welcomes contributions!
 To get involved:

    Fork the repository or create a new branch.
    Modify register.html or related assets (e.g., CSS, JavaScript).
    Test changes locally using the installation steps.
    Submit a pull request with your updates.

-License
-This project is licensed under the MIT License - see the LICENSE (./LICENSE) file for details.
-Contact
-For questions or support, reach out to the project maintainer:

-    Email: [your-email@example.com (mailto:your-email@example.com)] (replace with your contact info)
-    GitHub: saberdog2005

-Notes

-    Replace placeholders like YOUR_GOOGLE_CLIENT_ID, YOUR_API_KEY, and contact details with actual values in register.html and this README.
-    If hosting on GitHub, ensure the repository link (https://github.com/saberdog2005/sisterfoh) matches your setup.
-    Include a LICENSE file if open-sourcing the project.

-Save this as README.md in the same directory as register.html for comprehensive documentation.

 New in Version 0.9.1
 Enhanced transaction logging with additional metadata for improved tracking.